orimanabu/fetch_rh_docs/README.md

 You can find a list of documents for Red Hat products in https://docs.redhat.com/ .

-In this README, "http://docs.redhat.com/", in which links to all products documents are listed is called as *Product index*, and pages linked from Product index, for example "https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/", are called as *Product page*.
+In this README, "http://docs.redhat.com/", which includes links to all products documents, is called *Product index*.
+Pages linked from Product index, for example "https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/", are called *Product page*.

 <!-- #_ -->